Skip to content

 1. Verify Explicitly

 Every access request must be authenticated and authorized using all available data points: user identity, device health, location, service or workload, and data classification.
 Multi-Factor Authentication (MFA) is the baseline requirement.
-Contextual signals — whether a login originates from a recognized device at an unusual hour or from an unrecognized geographic location — dynamically adjust trust levels in real time.
+Contextual signals, whether a login originates from a recognized device at an unusual hour or from an unrecognized geographic location, dynamically adjust trust levels in real time.
 No access is assumed safe based on network origin alone.

 2. Use Least-Privilege Access

 Users and systems receive only the minimum permissions needed to complete their job, and only for as long as needed.
 This limits lateral movement inside your environment when an account is compromised.
 Role-Based Access Control (RBAC) and Just-In-Time (JIT) access provisioning are the primary mechanisms.
-A compromised accountant's credentials should not reach backup servers or domain controllers — least privilege ensures they cannot.
+A compromised accountant's credentials should not reach backup servers or domain controllers.
+Least privilege ensures they cannot.

 3. Assume Breach

 Zero trust architecture operates under the assumption that a breach has already occurred or is imminent.
 This means segmenting networks so attackers cannot move freely, encrypting all data in transit and at rest, and maintaining end-to-end visibility through logging and continuous monitoring.
-NIST SP 800-207 describes this as designing systems to minimize the "blast radius" of any single compromise — so that one breached account or device cannot become a foothold for your entire organization.
+NIST SP 800-207 describes this as designing systems to minimize the "blast radius" of any single compromise, so that one breached account or device cannot become a foothold for your entire organization.

 Essential Components of a Zero Trust Architecture

-A functional zero trust architecture integrates several security controls that, together, enforce the three foundational principles.
+A functional zero trust architecture integrates several security controls that together enforce the three foundational principles.
 Understanding these components helps organizations prioritize investments and identify gaps in their current security posture.

 Identity and Access Management (IAM)

 Identity is the control plane in zero trust.
 Every user and service account must be authenticated through a centralized identity provider with MFA enforced.
 Privileged Identity Management (PIM) governs access to administrative accounts, and JIT provisioning ensures elevated permissions are time-limited.
-For tax and financial professionals, these controls directly satisfy access requirements under IRS Publication 4557 and the FTC Safeguards Rule.
+For tax and financial professionals, these controls directly satisfy access requirements under IRS Publication 4557 compliance and the FTC Safeguards Rule.

 Device Health Verification